Paul Trijbits

-Paul Trijbits is a Dutch-born film and television producer living in London, with his wife Patricia and children Jakob and Lea.
+Paul Trijbits is a Dutch-born film and television producer.

 Career

 Before joining the UK Film Council, Paul Trijbits produced a number of feature films including Richard Stanley's Hardware and Danny Cannon's The Young Americans.
 Trijbits was a founder member and former co-chair of the New Producers Alliance (NPA).
 He is currently CEO of FilmWave, the company he founded in 2012 with Christian Grass.

-UK FilmCouncil (2000 - 2006)
+UK FilmCouncil (2000–2006)

 In 2000, Paul Trijbits was appointed Head of the New Cinema Fund at the UK Film Council.
-During his six-year tenure, key initiatives such as the Berlinale Talent Campus were launched and he supported films such as Bloody Sunday (Golden Bear, Berlin 2002), 'The Magdalene Sisters (Golden Lion, Venice 2002).
+During his six-year tenure, key initiatives such as the Berlinale Talent Campus were launched and he supported films such as Bloody Sunday (Golden Bear, Berlin 2002), The Magdalene Sisters (Golden Lion, Venice 2002).
 In 2006, New Cinema Fund supported Ken Loach's The Wind that Shakes the Barley and Andrea Arnold's Red Road won the Palme D'Or and the Prix du Jury in Cannes, respectively.